 // In your widget's build method:

-The framework will automatically select the correct string (=0, =1, or other) based on the value of messageCount and the pluralization rules of the current locale.
+The framework, powered by the intl package, automatically selects the correct string (`=0`, `=1`, or `other`) based on the value of `songCount` and the pluralization rules for the current locale.
+This is incredibly powerful and robust.

 import 'package:intl/intl.dart';